What is 5G?

 When we come down to 5g with the one millisecond round trip time, that’s haptic right your ability, your sense of touch, can detect that difference.
 So we’ve really come to that super-fast round trip time opens up all sorts of interesting applications, the ability to remotely control devices, and there’ll be lots of things that contribute to what’s called industry 4.0.

-You’ll see in a lot of white papers, and Things talk about industry 4.0 we’re really talking about like smart factories and devices that can also make use of the massive broadband, slicing, and Internet of Things, to have all sorts of smart things in factories.
+You’ll see in many white papers, and Things talk about industry 4.0 we’re really talking about like smart factories and devices that can also make use of the massive broadband, slicing, and Internet of Things, to have all sorts of smart things in factories.

 You’ll also see lots of there’s there are hundreds of applications if you look online for 5g, some simple ones are like remote surgery and examination where a doctor can, you know, can look at a patient in a battlefield situation halfway around the world, or smart infrastructures in smart cities where buses can know where to go or driverless vehicles can navigate a city smartly, or where some something can tell you where there’s no parking space open dynamically.